A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{TEXT FEATURE EXTRACTION}

-Feature extraction, also known as feature engineering, is critical in the SA process since it affects sentiment classification performance directly \cite{Kasri2019,Avinash2019}.
-The goal of this assignment is to capture valuable information (e.g. phrases that represent emotions) from the text that explains important features of the text.
+Feature extraction, also known as feature engineering, represents a critical part of the SA process since it directly influences the effectiveness of sentiment classification \cite{Kasri2019,Avinash2019}.
+This assignment aims to gather essential data (e.g. phrases representing emotions) from the text that explains important features of the text.
 The three types of feature extraction methods are as follows.